New ambulance services coming to Ohio County

 OHIO COUNTY, W.Va.
-(WTRF)- An enhancement in medical transport was put into action tonight at the Ohio County Commission Meeting.
+(WTRF) – An enhancement in medical transport was put into action tonight at the Ohio County Commission Meeting.
 A separate bank account is now in effect for ambulance services.
-New ambulances are expected to arrive by December 13th.
-Five full-time paramedics have been brought on and they will start their employment on December 16th, with the possibility of part-time paramedics coming on in the future.
+New ambulances are expected to arrive by December 13.
+Five full-time paramedics have been brought on and they will start their employment on December 16, with the possibility of part-time paramedics coming on in the future.

 As for where the ambulances will be housed, the commission will not be constructing a new building.
 Ohio County Commission President, Tim McCormick, said they will be stationed where need is the greatest.
 McCormick noted that the majority of calls come from the interstate and the Highlands.
 The commission is still deciding on where to house the ambulances at this time.